xhenos/kodo/content/help/guides/getting-started.md

 ## Installation

 You can download the latest version of **Tachiyomi** by going to our [download](/download/) page.
-When you've completed the download, open the <VersionTag /> file and proceed with installing it.
+When you've completed the download, open the <VersionTag stableFileName /> file and proceed with installing it.

 ## Installing an extension